Crafter-Y/CraftingHomes/README.md

 - maxHomes: The maximum amount of homes a player can have, default: 3
 - language: The language to use, default: en
-- storage: The storage to use (yml, coming soon..), default: yml
+- storage: The storage to use (yml, mysql), default: yml
+- mysql: If enabled, the connection to your database must be configured here

 You can add your own language by creating a new file your_language.lang.yml